ohjelmistokehitys/git-multiplayer-exercise/readme.md

 - Keep your branches focused on a single task to make code reviews easier.
 - Write clear and descriptive commit messages.
 - When there are changes in the main branch, rebase your branch onto the latest main branch.

+## Preparing the exercise (for teachers)

+1. Create a new Git repository using this template.
+We do not recommend forking the repository, as that can add confusion regarding whether to merge changes to the fork or upstream repository.

+2. Create the issues listed in the "Tasks" section in your repository.

+3. Update the repository settings in GitHub.
+We recommend:

+   * Enabling branch protection for the main branch.
+   * Requiring pull request reviews before merging.
+   * Requiring at least one approving review before merging.
+   * Enabling GitHub pages and setting the source to the main branch root.
+   * Also, "Always suggest updating pull request branches" should be enabled.

+4. Invite your students to the repository and assign each one, pair or team a specific issue to work on.
+Provide them with the necessary instructions to complete the exercise.